Disaster Rights of CA Immigrants

 Building on the results of health assessments and a revised strategic plan, the Santa Clara County Public Health Department, California, is developing internal infrastructure to advance racial and health equity.
 This includes hiring dedicated staff to lead department-wide efforts, developing a training program for its public health workforce, and pilot testing the application of racial equity tools.

-CADRE – Collaborating Agencies’ Disaster Relief Effort – is the VOAD (Voluntary Organizations Active in Disaster) for Santa Clara County.
+CADRE – (Collaborating Agencies’ Disaster Relief Effort) is the Santa Clara County chapter of NVOAD (National Voluntary Organizations Active in Disaster).
 We are part of the network of local, state, and national VOADs.
+CADRE provides free culturally appropriate disaster preparation training and facilitates collaboration between service providers.
 During disasters, CADRE convenes nonprofits, faith-based and government entities to 1) Establish the current status of the emergency, 2) Connect like- organizations, 3) Develop relevant resources, and 4) Help find solutions, and 5) Give a voice to vulnerable populations in the disaster planning and relief process.

 SCC Division of Equity and Social Justice (DESJ)